Classic Rock 96FM (Hawkes Bay): Change of format to Classic Rock

+In a surprise move, and coming so soon after the successful rebrand from FM96 to 96FM, the station shifted direction again in October 1992.
+The format was changed to classic rock, and the station was relaunched as Classic Rock 96FM.
+The transition wasn’t without its challenges.
+Ratings initially dipped as the former pop‑leaning audience went in search of a new home.
+However, as the Classic Rock identity bedded in, momentum returned.
+The format steadily gained traction, and the station once again delivered strong ratings performance.
+Classic Rock 96FM would prove to be the station’s final name and format before being replaced by Radio Hauraki.
+Outside of Breakfast, the station operated as fully automated.
+The station’s imaging was voiced by legendary Channel Nine Australia corporate announcer Steve Britten, lending Classic Rock a commanding and unmistakably professional sound.
+Systemation was eventually phased out and replaced by two new automation systems: Pristine and Audisk.
+Pristine was responsible for controlling the station’s newly installed fleet of eighteen 6‑disc Pioneer CD cartridge machines, while Audisk handled commercials, voice‑tracking, and station imaging.
+Unlike Systemation, Audisk delivered noticeably inferior audio quality.
+Due to hard‑drive storage limitations, all audio was stored in mono, resulting in a flatter, less dynamic on‑air sound.
+Despite this compromise, the system remained on air for several years, until Audisk was eventually replaced by Wizard, bringing an end to this era of automation.
+Classic Rock 96FM eventually relocated to Broadcasting House in Napier, joining Classic Hits 89FM and Newstalk ZB under the same roof.

 Station closure and replacement with Radio Hauraki

 In 1996 The Radio Network purchased radio company Prospect Media Limited which included several radio station in Auckland including former pirate radio station Radio Hauraki.
 In July 1998 The Radio Network replaced Classic Rock 96FM with the Auckland-based Radio Hauraki with the station branded as Radio Hauraki 96FM.

 Replacement with 96ZM

 In March 1999 Radio Hauraki was replaced with the Auckland-based version of ZM branded as 96ZM and during the 2000s branded as 95-9 and 99-7 ZM.
-Radio Hauraki returned to the Hawkes Bay market in 2000 on 99.9FM.
+Radio Hauraki returned to the Hawke's Bay market in 2000 on 99.9FM.

 In December 2010 the 99.7FM Wairoa relay was discontinued and now used to relay Classic Hits 89.5 Hawke's Bay into the Wairoa area.